actris-cloudnet/cloudnetpy/docs/source/api.rst

 High level APIs
 ===============

-High level APIs provide a simple way to process cloud remote sensing measurements into Cloudnet products, without needing to worry about implementation details too much.
+CloudnetPy's high level APIs provide a simple way to process cloud remote sensing measurements into Cloudnet products, without needing to worry about implementation details too much.

 These APIs enable users to set up an operational processing